wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/PublishApp.md

 #Publish your app
-When you finish building and testing your app, you can publish it as a web service that interprets the sentences sent to it.
-Also, if you make significant changes to your app, make sure to re-publish it.
+When you finish building and testing your app, you can publish your it as webservice on azure and get an HTTP endpoint that can be integrated in any backend code.

 Optionally, it would be better to test your app before publishing it.
 For instructions, see [Train and test your app](Train-Test.md).